uselessChat/angular-lib/projects/angular-reactive-utils/README.md

 # API
 ## AbstractControlsService
+- `abstractControlErrors(abstractControl: AbstractControl): AbstractControlErrors`
   Build mapping for abstract control with all validation errors present
-- `abstractControlErrors(abstractControl: AbstractControl): AbstractControlErrors`

-Retrieve the FormGroup from context when the children component is being mounted
 - `form(parentForm: FormGroupDirective, controlContainer: ControlContainer): FormGroup`
   Avoid passing around the FormGroup for your component on Input() and retrieve it from its propagation context
+- `patchIgnoreArray(abstractControl: AbstractControl, data: any | null): void`
   Patch abstract control with data provided but ignoring form arrays
-- `patchIgnoreArray(abstractControl: AbstractControl, data: any | null): void`
+- `resetIgnoreArray(abstractControl: AbstractControl): void`
   Reset abstract control values but ignoring form arrays
-- `resetIgnoreArray(abstractControl: AbstractControl): void`

 # Examples
 ## AbstractControlsService.abstractControlErrors